Oral Surgery

 Other Services

-Wisdom Teeth Extraction
+Wisdom Teeth Extractions

 • Pain and discomfort

-• Uneven eruption of the tooth
+• Uneven tooth eruption

 What Happens After Tooth Extraction?